busaridwan/file-strorage-service/README.md

 # FILE STORAGE SERVICE - JAVA SPRING BOOT
-This service stores file in the DB and also in a File System.
+This service stores file in the DB and also in a File System on the machine.